lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

         chmod +x setup_test_game

-        sudo ./setup_test_game
+        ./setup_test_game

         export NVM_DIR="$HOME/.nvm"
         [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"

 6. Assuming everything installed correctly, **log out then back in again**.

-7. Then execute the following commands:
+7. Execute this command.

 > <i class="fa fa-exclamation-triangle"></i> **Note:**
-> 3. For configuring the game, you don't need a new host name.
-You can just use the IP address of the droplet.
-> 4. Use different ports for everything, **especially** the database port.
+> Use different ports for everything, **especially** the database port (which should be the port you used in step 4 above).
 This will initialize the database fresh, and you don't want to wipe out your main game's database.

         bin/configure

+8. **DOUBLE CHECK** that the database port in `aresmush/game/config/database.yml` is the one for your test database, not your real database.

+9. Find your new database password from `aresmush/game/config/secrets.yml`.

+10. Edit your `redis.conf` file.
+At the end is a line like: `requirepass "SOMEPASSWORD"`.
+Replace the password with the one from the secrets file.

+11. In another terminal shell, run:   `redis-server /home/arestest/redis.conf`

+12. Run this command.
+It should tell you that your database has been initialized.

         bin/wipedb

-To start your game:
+#### Starting The Test Game

 The game will not be running 24/7 like your main game.
 When you want to start it, you'll need to open three separate terminal shells and do: